MuckRock/wordpress-documentcloud/src/documentcloud/readme.txt

 == Changelog ==

 = 0.7.0 =
+* Removes the `responsive` URL parameter option.
+    All embeds are rendered responsively, so this option is now deprecated.
+    The height and width of the embed can still be controlled with their respective options.

 = 0.6.0 =
 * Add Gutenberg block for embedding DocumentCloud documents resonating a functionality similar to the shortcode.